Skip to main content

 Grianán of Aileach

-The Stone Fort of Grianán of Aileach sits on a hilltop in Inishowen County Donegal.
-250m above sea level, the stone fort was probably first built on an earthen rath.
+The stone fort of Grianán of Aileach sits on a hilltop in Inishowen, County Donegal, around 250 metres above sea level.

 Stay up to date